 This summary may not contain all of the information that you may want to consider.
 You should read carefully the information set forth under "Risk Factors" and other information included in this prospectus.
 The following summary is qualified by the more detailed information and financial statements appearing elsewhere in this prospectus.
-Except where the context suggests otherwise, the terms "we," "us," "our," "the Company" and "Tortoise Capital" refer to Tortoise Capital Resources Corporation and its subsidiaries; "Tortoise Capital Advisors" and "the Advisor" refers to Tortoise Capital Resources Corporation and its subsidiaries "output advisors" and "the Advisor" refers to Tortoise Capital Advisors, LLC.
+Except where the context suggests otherwise, the terms "we," "us," "our," "the Company" and "Tortoise Capital" refer to Tortoise Capital Resources Corporation and its subsidiaries; "Tortoise Capital Advisors" and "the Advisor" refers to Tortoise Capital Advisors, L.L.C.